polterguy/polterguy.github.io/getting-started/index.md

 After you've provided a root password, your name, and your email address, you will be redirected to the main dashboard and you can start using Magic.

+## Deploy to production

+If you want to deploy Magic to production we have created a detailed description [here](/deploy/).
+To deploy Magic requires a lot of technical knowledge, and to maintain it requires knowledge about security, CDNs, etc.

+Unless you're a highly skilled and professional software developer, and you're willing to spend dozens of hours installing Magic, we do _not_ encourage you to do this.
+There's a reason we charge $198 per month as a starting price for a cloudlet at AINIRO.IO.

+If you don't have these skills, [AINIRO.IO](https://ainiro.io) can do it for you, in exchange for a monthly fee, at which point you get professional support, installation, maintenance, upgrades, and everything else required to create and maintain Magic.
+However, if you cannot afford our services, and you're willing to do everything yourself, you can use the above link to deploy Magic to your own server.

 ## Copyright and maintenance

 The projects is copyright Thomas Hansen 2023 - 2024, and professionally maintained by [AINIRO.IO](https://ainiro.io).